-Ayaz Safi is currently a Lecturer and the Co-Course Leader for MSc Sport and Exercise Nutrition at the University of Westminster.
+Ayaz Safi is currently the Course Leader for MSc Sport and Exercise Nutrition, Deputy Leader for Essential of Nutrition (Short Course) and School of Life Sciences Ethics Co-ordinator and a Lecturer at the University of Westminster.
 He has a strong background in theoretical and practical teaching and research applications with industry experience in education, public health, sports coaching, personal businesses and an exceptional national and international media profile.
 Ayaz has extensively taught in Higher Education with substantial teaching and managing experience in the Primary, Secondary and Further Education sectors.
 Before joining the University of Westminster, Ayaz was an assistant lecturer whilst also completing his PhD at Birmingham City University.
 Before that, he was head of the Physical Education Department in a high school and sixth form college.
 Ayaz was also a director of Safi's Sport and Fitness, focused on promoting physical activity, nutrition and health of BAME communities.
 Ayaz also worked with 'Workers Educational Association (Tandursti).
 He designed curriculum and tailored exercise, nutrition and behaviour change plans to individuals with underlying physiological and psychological health conditions, including diabetes, cancer, angina, anxiety and depression.
 Ayaz continues to collaborate and consult with international institutions and organisations in several areas ranging from public health and sport.

 Ayaz's research interests include exercise psychology, exercise physiology; physical activity/exercise; nutrition; health and Wellbeing; behaviour change; sports and physical education, and an appreciation of the applications to the broader public health field.
 He is interested in teaching and researching while maintaining his interest in public engagement.